Phenylethylpyrrolidine

-1-(2-Phenylethyl)pyrrolidine (PEP) is a chemical compound.
+1-(2-Phenylethyl)pyrrolidine (PEP) is a chemical compound of the phenethylamine family.
 It is an analogue of 2-phenylethylamine where the amine has been replaced by a pyrrolidine ring.

+Derivatives

+The α-methyl (i.e., amphetamine derivative is 1-(α-methylphenethyl)pyrrolidine (MPEP), the β-keto derivative is phenacylpyrrolidine, and the combined α-methyl and β-keto (i.e., cathinone) derivative is α-pyrrolidinopropiophenone (α-PPP).
+Prolintane is the α-propyl derivative of PEP.

-It is the base chemical structure for a series of stimulant drugs, including:
+PEP is the base chemical structure for a series of stimulant drugs, including: